-These constraints are intended to be of minimal impact to the developer, imposing a minimal amount of structure.
-They create a common language that can be used between members of a team, and even between the technical and creative members of the team.
+These constraints are intended to be of minimal impact to the developer, imposing an acceptible amount of structure.
+They create a common language that can be used between members of a team, and even between the technical and creative groups within a team.